Fuengirola Andalucia, Spain Travel Guide

 Taxis are readily available outside Terminal 3 Arrivals.
 The ride takes 20-30 minutes, costing approximately €30-40.
 Confirm price with driver.

 Major international and local companies have desks at Malaga Airport.
-Car rental offers flexibility for regional exploration but parking in Fuengirola can be challenging.
+Car rental offers flexibility for exploring the region but parking in Fuengirola can be challenging.

-Malaga Airport (AGP) has a wide selection of shops, including duty-free, and numerous restaurants and cafes.
+Malaga Airport (AGP) has a large variety of shops, with duty-free, and numerous restaurants and cafes.

 Car rental desks from major international and local companies, currency exchange services, and ATMs are available.

-Free Wi-Fi access is airport-wide.
+Free Wi-Internet access is airport-wide.
 Tourist information desks provide assistance upon arrival.

-The Cercanías C-1 line is a main mode of transport along the coast.
+The Cercanías C-1 line is a primary mode of transport along the coast.
 It directly connects Fuengirola's main station to other towns like Benalmádena, Torremolinos, Malaga Airport, and Malaga city.

 Fuengirola Bus Station, near the town center, offers a wide network of connections.
 Avanza Bus (formerly Portillo) operates most routes from Fuengirola.